webblepebbles/MetalRendder/README.md

 # MetalRender

 Welcome to MetalRender!
 This mod is a Optimisation mod for MC 1.21 versions and above.
 It uses Mesh Shading on Metal GPUs to speed up chunk rendering.
 This mod is currently in Alpha.
-No results are guarranteed in this stage and please save important stuff, this mod uses native Objective C++.
+No results are guarranteed in this stage and please save important stuff, this mod uses native Objective C.

 ## Dependencies